opnfv/clover/docs/release/configguide/a_b_config_guide.rst

 Edit the input configuration yaml file located at ``test/yaml/fraser_a_b_test.yaml`` and modify the value under the ``params`` key with the istio-ingress port obtained using the SDC guide at :ref:`sdc_ingress_port`.
-The example of port 32580 is shown below in bold.
+The example of port 32580 is shown below.

 .. code-block:: bash